July 15, 2024

 Mentorship is another crucial element in building a support network.
 A mentor who understands your unique challenges can provide guidance, encouragement, and practical advice.
 Look for mentors who have navigated similar paths and can offer insights based on their experiences.

 Consider the story of Naomi, an engineering manager who sought mentorship from a senior leader within her company.
 Her mentor, also a Black woman, had faced similar obstacles and provided Naomi with strategies to assert herself, navigate office politics, and manage microaggressions.
 This mentorship relationship not only boosted Naomi’s confidence but also accelerated her career progression.
 I often run into Black who say, they’ve tried.
 But have been unable to find a mentor.
 It’s perfectly fine to invest in a culturally sensitive career coach while you work on building your personal board of directors.
-Schedule a Career Solution Call with me today for culturally sensitive support.
+Schedule a V.I.P.
+Roadmap Session with me today for culturally sensitive support.

 Leveraging Social Media and Online Communities